What is a Macro Manager?

 Micromanagers are associated with short-term results but may hurt employee and company morale over time.
 Micromanagers exhibit negative connotations because employees may feel that such a leader is patronizing them due to the perceived incompetence of employees.

 At the same time, the micromanagement type of leadership creates an insecure working environment that deprives employees of confidence in their work.
 The team may find it difficult to function when the manager is absent.
-A micromanager will usually spend most time supervising staff and exaggerating the value of minor details to his subjects instead of using the time to perform other important things done.
+A micromanager will usually spend most time supervising staff and exaggerating the value of minor details to his reports instead of using the time to perform other important things.

 Conversely, a macro-management form of leadership is more effective.
 In addition to allowing employees to perform tasks autonomously, macro managers define broad functions to employees for direct reports and leave them to work independently.
 They are confident that employees are capable of completing their assigned roles without being constantly reminded.